nsavant12/About-Me/README.md

 Nikhil Savant - Student-Programmer

-I am a junior at Jones College Prep, and have a deep enthusiasm for coding.
-I've been coding since 6th grade, starting off with block code & advancing to more challenging programming languages.
+I am a rising Sophomore @ UIUC studying CS + Econ.
 Below you will see my proficiencies & interests.

 Building Proficiency in:
-- Java (Currently enrolled in CSA and plan on making a project independent from school after the course is completed)
+- C++
+- React Native

+Proficient in:
+- HTML/CSS
+- Python
 - JavaScript
 - TypeScript

-Proficient in:
-- HTML
+- Java
-- Python
+- Swift
-- CSS
+- R

 Interests:
-- F1
 - Cars
 - Sports
-- Coding
+- Photography
 - Finance/Stocks
 - Gaming
-- Engineering
+- Nature

 Please reach out to me @ nsavant033@gmail.com if you have any questions or comments!